dagardner-nv/NeMo-Agent-Toolkit-Examples/examples/.template/README.md

 ```

 ### Set Up API Keys
-If you have not already done so, follow the [Obtaining API Keys](../../../docs/source/quick-start/installing.md#obtaining-api-keys) instructions to obtain an NVIDIA API key.
-You need to set your NVIDIA API key as an environment variable to access NVIDIA AI services:
+Depending on which workflows you are running, you may need to obtain API keys from the respective services.
+Most NeMo Agent toolkit workflows require an NVIDIA API key defined with the `NVIDIA_API_KEY` environment variable.
+An API key can be obtained by visiting [`build.nvidia.com`](https://build.nvidia.com/) and creating an account.

+Some workflows may also require an OpenAI API key.
+Visit [OpenAI](https://openai.com/) and create an account.
+Navigate to your account settings to obtain your OpenAI API key.

 ```bash
 export NVIDIA_API_KEY=<YOUR_API_KEY>